Why Co-Own Real Estate?

 - Minimizing tax liability.

-Owning a property with another person offers benefits which would otherwise be unavailable.
+Owning a property with another person offers benefits that would otherwise be unavailable.
 Co-ownership can also pose challenges and complications, which is why it is highly recommended that you always discuss it with a lawyer.

 Two Types of Co-ownership